How to Grow from Seed

 Slugs and snails love juicy young seedlings.
 Once you have planted them in the garden, protect them with non-toxic pet and child-friendly slug/snail pellets.
 There are also organic alternatives you can try, for example, beer traps, and surrounding plants with Daltons Crushed Shell, Daltons Propagation Sand (No.2), bark or sawdust.

 Gardening Terms Explained

-Germination The sprouting of a seed after a period of dormancy.
+Germination The sprouting of seed after a period of dormancy.

 Hardening off The process of slowly exposing new seedlings to outdoor temperatures before planting them in the garden.

-Damping off Damping off is a term used when seedling death is caused by fungal diseases, including some root rots.
+Damping off This is a term used when seedling death is caused by fungal diseases, including some root rots.